-Recent years, however, have failed to produce the cyclic expansion of our cattle herd that might be expected from historically high prices.
-Many factors have played a role in reducing ranchers’ desires to expand their herds, including: rising production costs, widespread drought, harsh winter weather in the Great Plains, an economic recession that reduced consumer demand and tightened the availability of credit, the increasing average age of ranchers and producers, and the desire to capitalize on good profits to reduce debt and limit financial risk.
+Recent years, however, have failed to produce the cyclic expansion of our cattle herd that might be expected from historically-high prices.
+Many factors have played a role in reducing ranchers’ desire to expand their herds, including: rising production costs; widespread drought; harsh winter weather in the Great Plains; an economic recession that reduced consumer demand and tightened the availability of credit; the increasing average age of ranchers and producers; and the desire to capitalize on good profits to reduce debt and limit financial risk.

 The current liquidation phase, however, has produced some legitimate concerns about the future of your business.
 Indeed, a better description of the current phase might be “contraction of a mature industry.”
 America’s cattle herd has declined at an unprecedented rate, threatening much of the industry’s infrastructure.

 The U.S. Department of Agriculture’s Jan.
 1 cattle inventory report released late last month reported 90.8 million cattle and calves, the lowest total since 1952.
 In the short-term, tight supplies will continue to support excellent prices and profits, but there are legitimate concerns the good times can’t last.
 That’s because the dramatically reduced numbers of cattle pose a threat to feedyards, packers and even to the ability of retailers to sell beef.